North Mississippi Regional Park

-Great blue herons nest in the island trees along the banks.

 Its intimate enclosed natural setting in the middle of a highly metropolitan area makes the park very attractive to a wide array of people.
 The park is a great place for people to bask with friends and family in the spring, summer or fall.
 Wild animals such as deer, fox and badgers can be found along the banks and are seen in late fall.
+Great blue herons nest in the island trees along the banks.